 During initial configuration, the solution also creates a default solution administrator role and sends an access invite to a customer-specified user email address.

-In addition to storing the results in Amazon S3 and DynamoDB, once the test is complete the output is logged in Amazon CloudWatch.
+In addition to storing the results in Amazon S3 and DynamoDB, the output is logged in Amazon CloudWatch once the test is complete.

 The Lambda function then publishes the data to the corresponding topic in AWS IoT Core in the Region where the main stack was deployed.
 The web console subscribes to the topic, and you can see the data while the test runs in the web console.